mark-lightfoot/terraspace-tester/tester/README.md

 To deploy individual stacks:

-    terraspace up demo # where demo is app/stacks/demo
+    terraspace up project # where project is app/stacks/project

 ## Terrafile